 Only six states in the country require high school students to take at least one semester-long personal finance class before graduation, according to Next Gen Personal Finance’s 2019-2020 progress report, and 15 more have personal finance in another course.
 The remaining states – more than half of the U.S. — don’t require students to have any personal finance education before graduating.
 Massachusetts is one of those states.
 In early 2019 Massachusetts Governor Charlie Baker signed legislation that allows state education officials to establish standards around financial literacy, which schools could incorporate into their existing curricula in subjects like math, business, and social sciences.
 It is unclear how much progress has been made on this initiative given the severe constraints put on schools by the pandemic.

 “I have a deep respect for today’s students as they navigate this challenging academic year,” said Brandon Copeland.
 Copeland is well-known in the NFL for his passion for financial literacy and when not on the turf teaches a class at University of Pennsylvania called “Life 101″ focusing on this very subject.
 “I have no doubt they will make us proud as tomorrow’s leaders.
 Financial literacy is one of the most important subjects students can learn today, especially as we work to level the playing field for all our kids.
 Let’s continue our efforts together so our students will become financially savvy and responsible young adults.”

-The website development is in its final stages and will be beta tested by a group of educators and others in the next month.
-The group hopes to have the site ready for use by high schools and others by the end of March.
 The group is also in the process of establishing a 501 c 3 that will allow it to raise funds and plan for future school financial literacy initiatives similar to creditforlife.org.

 We help brands identify the often hard-to-define intangibles that set them apart, and then craft and effectively tell their stories across any and all appropriate channels.
 It’s what we do, and we’d like to do it for you.